xianggebenben/GraphSL/paper.md

 # Acknowledgements

-The support from Junji Jiang is acknowledged during the development of the GSL library.
+We knowledge the support from Junji Jiang during the development of the GraphSL library.

 # References